kingparra/hpfp/05_-_types/notes.rst

 5.4 Currying
 ------------
+First off, `here's a video <https://www.youtube.com/ watch?v=m12c99qgHBU&list=PLe7Ei6viL6jGp1Rfu0dil1JH1SHk9bgDV&index=7>`_.

 All functions in Haskell take one argument, and return one result.
-Currying refers to the nesting of multiple functions,e ac accepting one argument and returning one result, to allow the illusion of multiple parameter functions.
+Currying refers to the nesting of multiple functions, each accepting one argument and returning one result, to allow the illusion of multiple parameter functions.

 Each arrow in a type signature represents one argument and one result, with the final type being the final result.

 5.4.1 Partial application
 ^^^^^^^^^^^^^^^^^^^^^^^^^